nicolinem/TDT4240-Tapper/README.md

 - `android/`: Contains the Android-specific source code and resources.
 - `core/`: Holds the core game logic and assets, which are shared among all platforms.
-- `desktop/`: Contains the desktop-specific source code and resources.
-- `gradle/`: Holds the Gradle wrapper files.
-- `ios/`: Contains the iOS-specific source code and resources.
+- `lwjgl3/`: Holds desktop-specific code, resources, and LWJGL3 config for Windows, macOS, and Linux.
 - `build.gradle`: The main Gradle build file for the entire project.
 - `gradle.properties`: Gradle properties file for the project.
 - `gradlew` and `gradlew.bat`: Gradle wrapper scripts for Unix and Windows, respectively.